ABOUT THE DIFFICULTY OF 2 DAY INCA TRAIL HIKE

 Another very important fact is if you would feel very comfortable doing the walks under a rainy storm, or you should also evaluate that in the guided circuit in the citadel of Machu Picchu, there will be days when you cannot see much, due to to the mists.
 For all this we recommend avoiding doing the Inca Trail in the rainy months (December, January and March), because you will not have a fabulous experience of the best attraction in Peru.

-WHY TAKE THE 2 DAY INCA TRAIL HIKE?
+WHY TAKE THE SHORT INCA TRAIL HIKE TO MACHU PICCHU?

-The 2 day Inca Trail hike to Machu Picchu is a great option for those who are short on time, money or don’t have the fitness/stamina levels to hike the full Inca Trail.
+The Salkantay Trek & Short Inca Trail to Machu Picchu 5 Days is a great option for those who are short on time, money or don’t have the fitness/stamina levels to hike the full Inca Trail.
 You still get to enjoy all the best bits of the classic Inca Trail: catching your first glimpse of Machu Picchu from the sun gate, spectacular Andean scenery, Inca ruins and a feeling of accomplishment when you arrive at Machu Picchu for the first time.
 But you don’t have to hike for four days or spend the night camping.

-WHAT DOES THE 2 DAY INCA TRAIL HIKE INVOLVE?
+WHAT DOES THE SHORT INCA TRAIL HIKE TO MACHU PICCHU INVOLVE?

-The 2 day Inca Trail hike involves an early bus and train ride from Cusco, followed by a three-four hour uphill hike to the spectacular Inca ruins of Wiñay Wayna.
+The Salkantay Trek & Short Inca Trail to Machu Picchu 5 Days involves an early bus and train ride from Cusco, followed by a three-four hour uphill hike to the spectacular Inca ruins of Wiñay Wayna.
 From there, you have a packed lunch before continuing for around two hours to reach the Intipunku (Sun Gate) where you get your first glimpse of Machu Picchu.
 The trail then descends for about an hour and a half to reach the ruins.
 Rather than visiting Machu Picchu straight away, you take a bus to the nearby town of Aguas Calientes where you spend the night in a hotel, then return to the ruins the following morning for a guided tour.
 In the afternoon of the second day, take the train and coach back to Cusco, arriving in the evening.

-HOW DIFFICULT IS THE 2 DAY INCA TRAIL HIKE?
+HOW DIFFICULT IS THE SHORT INCA TRAIL HIKE TO MACHU PICCHU?

 It’s a lot of walking to cover in a day, and at high altitude, but it is achievable if you have a good level of fitness.
 There will always be slower and faster walkers in your group but your guide will adjust his or her walking pace to make sure that everyone in your group is happy.
 The toughest part of the day is the three-hour walk uphill at the start, climbing rapidly from the Urubamba River to the Wiñay Wayna ruins.
-The 2 day Inca Trail hike may not be suitable for those who suffer from vertigo.
+The Salkantay Trek & Short Inca Trail to Machu Picchu 5 Days may not be suitable for those who suffer from vertigo.

-WHAT IS INCLUDED ON THE 2 DAY INCA TRAIL HIKE?
+WHAT IS INCLUDED ON THE SHORT INCA TRAIL HIKE TO MACHU PICCHU?

 Entrance fees to the Machu Picchu Historical Sanctuary and the Short Inca Trail are included, as are the transfers.
 The transfer to the start point of the trail is by bus and train.
 The bus trip down from Machu Picchu to the train station and the journey back to Cusco in the Expeditioner train is included.
 In Cusco you will be transferred to your hotel.
 A packed lunch is provided for the hike.
 If you want other snacks during the trail, these can be bought in Cusco.
 Lunch on the second day is not included and you can buy this in a restaurant in Aguas Calientes.

-WHEN IS THE BEST SEASON TO GO TO THE 2 DAY INCA TRAIL HIKE?
+WHEN IS THE BEST SEASON TO GO TO THE SHORT INCA TRAIL HIKE TO MACHU PICCHU?

 From April to October, it is usually warm and humid during the day (around 20-25ºC) and night time temperatures are around 15ºC.
 The dry season lasts from March to November, when the weather is more changeable.
 During the wet season, from December to February, it can rain heavily, although it can also rain year round.